TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 40/Ezekiel 40.9.md

 ---

-Then measured he the porch of the gate, eight cubits; and the posts thereof, two cubits; and the porch of the gate was toward the house.
+Then measured he the porch of the gate, eight cubits; and its posts, two cubits; and the porch of the gate was toward the house.